areaDetector/ADFastCCD/documentation/FastCCDDoc.md

 image data by using the `FF:FF:FF:FF:FF` mac address.

-For details on the meaning of the other parameters to this function refer to the detailed documentation on the prosilicaConfig function in the
+For details on the meaning of the other parameters to this function refer to the detailed documentation on the FastCCDConfig function in the
 [FastCCD.cpp documentation](areaDetectorDoxygenHTML/_fast_c_c_d_8cpp.html)
  and in the documentation for the constructor for the